-Zero-Probability Problem
+Zero-Probability Problem.
 When samples of data are read and analyzed in order to generate a statistical model of the data, certain contexts may not appear, leaving entries with zero counts and thus zero probability in the frequency table.
 Any compression method requires that such entries be somehow assigned nonzero probabilities.

-Zip

-Popular software that implements the so-called "deflation" algorithm (Section 3.19) that uses a variant of LZ77 combined with static Huffman coding.
-It uses a 32 Kblong sliding dictionary, and a look-ahead buffer of 258 bytes.
-When a string is not found in the dictionary, it is emitted as a sequence of literal bytes.
+Zip.
+Popular software that implements the Deflate algorithm (Section 3.23) that uses a variant of LZ77 combined with static Huffman coding.
+It uses a 32 Kb-long sliding dictionary and a look-ahead buffer of 258 bytes.
+When a string is not found in the dictionary, its first symbol is emitted as a literal byte.
 (See also Gzip.)